How to use Microsoft AKS with Juju

 <cloud> argument is your specified name for the cloud, and will be used by Juju to refer to the cluster.

 juju add-k8s --aks --resource-group <resource-group> --cluster-name <k8s-cluster> <cloud>

 Juju, as an active agent system, requires a controller to get started.
 Controllers are created with the

-juju bootstrap command that takes a cloud’s name and our intended name for the controller.
+juju bootstrap command that takes as arguments a cloud’s name and, optionally, also our intended name for the controller.

 juju bootstrap <cloud>